Outputs a sequence of values from the specified enumerator, applying the specified filtering/ordering/limits.

 produces /basics/index.html, /tags/index.html, /xtypes/index.html

-instead of basics, tags, xtypesRe-orders the items either Ascending
+instead of basics, tags, xtypesRe-orders the items either Ascending or Descending or Shuffled

 {X|myenum: With (FeedNames True) [Ordered Descending] |}